taiyuuki/utils/doc/utils.image_get_type.md

 ## image\_get\_type() function

-The function "imageGetType" takes a filename as input and returns the file type of the image.
+The function "image\_get\_type" takes a filename as input and returns the file type of the image.

 **Signature:**